kenmystery01/README.md/README.md

 # Hi!👋 Welcome:

-I am a developing software engineer, currently in my journey to becoming a frontend developer with the goal of a Full stack developer.
-I am passiooate about building solutions to further make life better and easier.
+I am a developing software engineer, currently on my journey to becoming a frontend developer with the goal of a Full stack developer.
+I am passionate about building solutions to further make life better and easier.
 I belong to a community of developers at [Valdymas Intelligence](https://valdymasafrica.org/).
 Prior to my journey in frontend development, I was a Digital marketer for years.
-Basically i am very into creating a powerful online presence and solutions.
+Basically i am commited to creating a powerful online presence and solutions.

 **Here is an highlight about me :**